johnny49r/jStepper/README.md

 Arduino style high performance stepper motor library.

-The library is targeted for the Arduino / ATmel ATMega CPU family but can be adapted wholly or in part to many other embedded systems.
+The library is targeted for the Arduino / Atmel ATMega CPU family but can be adapted wholly or in part to many other embedded systems.
 There are simpler ways to control stepper motors such as the Arduino 'stepper' library or the popular AccelStepper library.